labs12-training-bot-2/labs12-training-bot-2-BE/.github/README.md

 ## Deploy

 This project has an `app.json` file, which allows us to offer "one-click deployment" to Heroku.
-This will allow you to get your own version of Training Bot up and running as seamlessly as possible.
+This will allow you to get your own version of Training Bot up and running both quickly and painlessly.

 **NOTE:** Before clicking the button below you'll want to make sure you've completed the [prerequisite setup steps](../docs/01-prerequisites.md) in the [complete documentation](../docs/index.md).

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/labs12-training-bot-2/labs12-training-bot-2-BE/)

 ## API